st143575/NaCaGraph/README.md

+# NaCaGraph: Visualizing Event Graph for Natural Catastrophes from News Articles
+Text Technology SS2023.

+Chong Shen, Li Lin, Xiru Tong

-This directory contains following contents:
+# This directory contains following contents:

 - main.py: The main code file for running the whole project.
            By defult event extraction part is skipped because it should take several hours.
 Uncomment the corresponding codes to run it instead.